 8. How many times will you visit the property?

-A new build inspection typically takes place over four stages, followed by a warranty inspection within the warranty period to ensure any defects are rectified:
+A new house inspection typically takes place over four stages, followed by a warranty inspection within the warranty period to ensure any defects are rectified:

 9. Can I attend the inspection?